 In order to demonstrate that the material was superelastic, the residual permanent set, or lack thereof, was measured on a sample loaded to greater than 1% strain.
-This test was conducted at 37°C, on a sample which was arbitrarily displaced to ~4.5% strain, and then unloaded (Fig. 4).
+This test was conducted at 37°C on a sample arbitrarily displaced to ~4.5% strain and then unloaded (Fig. 4).
 The alloy displayed linear elastic distortion until the critical stress (~407 MPa) to nucleate martensite in the material was applied (Fig. 4).
+The volume fraction of martensite increased along the loading plateau until it was unloaded at ~4.5% strain; next, the stress decreased to ~200 MPa, at which point

-The volume fraction of martensite increased along the loading plateau until it was unloaded at ~4.5% strain; next, the stress decreased until ~200 MPa, at which point, the volume fraction of martensite decreased along the lower stress plateau.
-After complete unloading, there was no detectable permanent strain, and hence, the transformation was superelastic and geometrically reversible.
+Figure 4.
+A plot of results that verified that NiTi was superelastic at 37° C after the material had been heat treated at 500° C for 35 min in air followed by an ice water quench.
+The material displayed linear elastic distortion until the critical stress to nucleate martensite in the material was applied (~407 MPa).
+The volume fraction of martensite increased along the loading plateau until the sample arbitrarily was unloaded at ~4.5% strain.
+At ~200 MPa, the volume fraction of martensite began to decrease along the lower plateau.
+After complete unloading, there was no detectable permanent strain, and, hence, the material was superelastic.

+the volume fraction of martensite decreased along the lower stress plateau.
+After complete unloading, there was no detectable permanent strain, and hence the transformation was superelastic and geometrically reversible.
 The complete uniaxial constitutive behavior at 37°C is shown in Figure 5.
 The alloy displayed a loading stiffness of 62 GPa until the critical stress (~407 MPa) to nucleate martensite in the material was applied.
-The volume fraction of martensite increased along the loading plateau to approximately 5% strain, at which point, the transformation was presumed to be nearly complete, and the stress began to increase again with a loading stiffness of 22 GPa.
-The 0.2% offset plastic-yield point from the second linear elastic region was found to be 1058 MPa at a strain of 8.2%.
+The volume fraction of martensite increased along the loading plateau to approximately 5% strain, at which point the transformation was presumed to be nearly complete and the stress began to increase again with a loading stiffness of 22 GPa.
+The 0.2% offset plastic yield point from the second linear elastic region was found to be 1058 MPa at a strain of 8.2%.
 The strain-to-failure was 21.3% (for a 25.4 mm gauge length).